 Being vegan is everything Billie Eilish wanted.
-The Grammy-award winning singer has been plant-based for six years and isn’t shy about speaking out in favor of animal rights.
+The Grammy award-winning singer has been plant-based for seven years and isn’t shy about speaking out in favor of animal rights.

 Eilish grew up vegetarian.
-Her mother, actor, singer-songwriter, and screenwriter Maggie Baird, is a longtime vegan activist.
-In March, Baird founded Support + Feed.
-The initiative provides plant-based meals to people experiencing food insecurity amid the coronavirus pandemic in Los Angeles, New York City, Washington D.C., and Philadelphia.
+Her mother—actor, singer-songwriter, and screenwriter Maggie Baird—is a longtime vegan activist.
+In March 2020, Baird founded Support + Feed.
+The initiative provides plant-based meals to people experiencing food insecurity in Los Angeles, New York City, Washington D.C., and Philadelphia.
+Eilish is a supporter of her mother’s initiative.
+Earlier this year, on Baird’s birthday and in honor of Support + Feed’s one-year anniversary, she helped deliver free vegan meals to My Friend’s Place, a charity that aids homeless youth.

 Shutting down ignorance